Caregivers - Practices

 Records Keeping

-a) Records the attendance of children and self everyday in the attendance register.
+a) Records the attendance of children and self-everyday in the attendance register.

 b) Records total attendance and meal count (entry after every meal) daily and monthly in a register.